The Future of Wearable Medical Devices

 Several reasons are going to affect wearable technology related to health.
 First, technological advancements make it easier to design and construct non-intrusive technologies that monitor one’s health.
 Second, technological evolution will solve some pressing technical challenges, such as these devices’ short battery life and size.
 Implantables, which already have a prominent role in healthcare (pacemakers), will take center stage with the miniaturization of this technology.
 Wearable health monitoring devices and any technology with similar monitoring functions will be easy to put on, use, and manage, effectively improving the quality of life and health delivery.

 Multiple factors will influence the growing demand for this technology on the market.
-According to Research and Markets, the global fitness tracker market will reach nearly $10 billion by 2027.
-Wearables will move more towards preventive care, diagnostics, and urgent care.
+According to Global Newswire, the global fitness tracker market will reach more than 90 billion by 2027.
+Wearables will move more toward preventive care, diagnostics, and urgent care.

 Healthcare wearable devices will also experience a boom due to: